-positive spectral interval of A. Approximation theory allows for the construction of exponentially convergent rational functions $R_n(z)$ with a convergence rate weakly dependent on the condition number of A, thus producing a three-term finite difference scheme with a so-called optimal grid (also known as finite-difference Gaussian rule or spectrally matched grid).
-The connection of $R_n(z)$ and this grid is inspired by Krein's mechanical interpretation of a Stieltjes continued fraction [34].
-It was shown in [5] that the same grids produce exponentially convergent NtD maps even for problems arising from the semidiscretization of anisotropic elliptic PDEs and systems with mixed second-order terms, i.e., when the second-order ODE system in (1.1) is modified by adding a first-order term.
+1.2.
+Review of related work.
+It was already shown in [18, 34] that a rational approximant $R_n(z)$ of type (n-1,n) for the function F(z) can be converted into an equivalent three-term finite difference scheme on a special nonuniform grid with n points, mapping the Neumann data -b to the Dirichlet data $R_n(A)b$.
+In these papers the authors were mainly concerned with a special instance of (1.2) where A corresponds to a discretization of the negative Laplacian $-\Delta$, in which case A is a real symmetric positive definite matrix.
+The error of the approximate Neumannto-Dirichlet (NtD) map is then bounded by the maximum of $|R_n(z) - F(z)|$ on the positive spectral interval of A. Approximation theory allows for the construction of exponentially convergent rational functions $R_n(z)$ with a convergence rate weakly dependent on the condition number of A, thus producing a three-term finite difference scheme with a so-called optimal grid (also known as finite-difference Gaussian rule or spectrally matched grid).
+The connection of $R_n(z)$ and this grid is inspired by Krein's mechanical interpretation of a Stieltjes continued fraction [36].
+It was shown in [5] that the same grids produce exponentially convergent NtD maps even for problems arising from the semidiscretization of anisotropic elliptic PDEs and systems with mixed second-order terms, i.e., when the second-order ODE system in (1.2) is modified by adding a first-order term.

-It should be noted that the positive and negative eigenmodes of $\mathbf{A}$ correspond to so-called evanescent and propagative solutions $\eta(\mathbf{A})\mathbf{u}(x)$ and $\eta(-\mathbf{A})\mathbf{u}(x)$ , respectively, with $\eta(s)$ denoting the Heaviside step function.
-The evanescent modes, i.e., the nonzero eigenmodes in the spectral decomposition of $\eta(\mathbf{A})\mathbf{u}(x)$ , decay exponentially as x increases (hence the name).
+It should be noted that the positive and negative eigenmodes of \boldsymbol{A} correspond to so-called evanescent and propagative solutions $\eta(\boldsymbol{A})\boldsymbol{u}(x)$ and $\eta(-\boldsymbol{A})\boldsymbol{u}(x)$, respectively, with $\eta(s)$ denoting the Heaviside step function.
+The evanescent modes, i.e., the nonzero eigenmodes in the spectral decomposition of $\eta(\boldsymbol{A})\boldsymbol{u}(x)$, decay exponentially as x increases (hence the name).
 Therefore a simple, though possibly not the most efficient, way to absorb them is to truncate the domain at some (sometimes quite significant) distance from the targeted area of interest, and then to deal with the propagative modes alone.
-On the other hand, the norm $\|\eta(-\mathbf{A})\mathbf{u}(x)\|$ does actually not depend on x, so simple boundary truncation will not be effective for absorbing propagative modes.
+On the other hand, the norm $\|\eta(-A)u(x)\|$ does actually not depend on x, so simple boundary truncation will not be effective for absorbing propagative modes.